 Choosing between the two may depend on your particular goals.
-This section will examine the most common goals people have and determine if raspberries or strawberries are better for each one.
+This section will examine the most common goals people have and determine which of the two fruits is better for each one.

 If you’re looking to shed some extra pounds from the belly, the number of calories will matter to you.
 The smallest number of calories in each meal can add up pretty quickly by the end of the day.

-Therefore, let’s examine which is better for weight loss, raspberries or strawberries.
+Therefore, let’s examine which is better for weight loss.

 - Strawberries are better for weight loss because they contain 39% fewer calories per one cup than raspberries.
 Strawberries contain 46 calories per one cup serving.
 Raspberries contain 64 calories per one cup serving.